apache/predictionio/docs/manual/install/index.md

 > **Upgrade Note**

-> Upgrade instructions from 0.7 to 0.8 are coming soon.
+> **0.8.2 contains schema changes from the previous versions, if you have installed the previous versions, you may need to clear both HBase and ElasticSearch.
+See more [here](../resources/schema-change.html).**

 ## Production Deployment